lemieux-lab/BamQuery/docs/source/examples.rst

 .. _Genomic_and_ERE_Annotations_Full:

 `1_Genomic_and_ERE_Annotations_Full.csv`:
-For a given peptide carrying an MCS mapped to a given location, BamQuery reports the biotype according to the overlap within the annotation files.
+For a given peptide carrying an MCS mapped to a given genomic location, BamQuery reports all overlapping biotypes in the Ensembl and Repeat Masker annotations.

 Overlap information: